Print Design vs Web Design

 The web design opens up a ton of opportunities for you.
 You can use Ads to promote your website, or even Search Engine Optimization is a trend nowadays where you can get your website ranked on Google, and you will get traffic to your website.

 Web Designs are obviously the most flexible thing.
-You can do a lot more here, people are now searching for their needs online, and if you are providing electrician services, then you can create a website around your services, specifically targeting your area.
-Now just list that website on Google My Business.
+You can do a lot more here, people are now searching for their needs online, and if you are providing electrician services, you can create a website around your services, specifically targeting your area.
+Now list that website on Google My Business.
 Now, whenever someone in your area searches for an electrician on Google, they will see your listing, and from there, they can land onto your website to use your services.